goyalankit/backup-old-goyalankit.github.io/source/_posts/2014-03-21-learning-concept-checking-the-hard-way-1.markdown

 For example if you write your own generic implementation for `BinarySearchTree`.
 It should basically work for any type for which `<` operator is defined.
-As long as you have that condition satisfied you can build a binary tree for that type.
+As long as you have that condition satisfied you can build a binary search tree for that type.
 For instance, `<` is defined for `int`, `double`.
 However it's not defined for `complex` numbers.
 C++ has no explicit mechanism for representing concepts.

-consider the following trivial example of a possible way you may write your generic Binary Tree.
+Consider the following possible way you may write your generic Binary Search Tree.

 ```c++
 #include<iostream>